 - Cinderella to Princess.
 Plans for this page abruptly changed following the tragic passing of Patrick Sapallo in May — following surgery.
 He had a vision for this page, and planned to completely write it.
 This, however, was not to be.
 All of us: family, friends and researchers are the poorer for his passing.
 After much thought, I have done my best (in August) to complete it while reflecting on Patrick’s life and love for the NWP.
 It is both a memorial to him as well as a commentary about the NWP’s economy in the last few years.

-- Special note: November 2018.
+- Special note: December 2018.
 Zambezi Secondary [Boarding] School.
-The headmaster and staff are sending new materials about the school and its activities.
-Later this year or early 2019, selected portions of these materials will be added to either a new web page or one of the current pages.
+The headmaster and staff are sending new information about the school and its activities.
+Later, in early 2019, selected portions of this material will be added to either a new web page or one of the current pages.

-- Between May and early October 2018, many less obvious changes have been made on these four pages to make them more helpful:
+- Between May 2018 and the end of the year, many less obvious changes have been made on five website pages to make them more helpful to scholars:

 - Prologue — rewritten and photos added.